6uhrmittag/Itch-Sort-And-Export/README.md

 - **Load All Games**: Dynamically loads all listed games on the current page.
 - **Sort Games by Price**: sort games by highest or lowest price.
 - **Sort Games by Discount**: Sort games by highest discount.
+- **Sort Games by Number of Ratings**: Sort by most or least ratings.
 - **Export Game Data**: Export the loaded game data into a CSV file.

 Should work for all item types like games, comics, books, etc.